High court adds climate change, immigration cases to docket - NewsBreak

 High court adds climate change, immigration cases to docket

-WASHINGTON — (AP) — Over the objections of the Biden administration, the Supreme Court agreed Friday to consider a climate change case that could limit the Environmental Protection Agency's authority to curb greenhouse gas emissions.
+Over the objections of the Biden administration, the Supreme Court agreed Friday to consider a climate change case that could limit the Environmental Protection Agency s authority to curb greenhouse gas emissions.
 The court also said it would hear a Republican-led immigration challenge.

 The earliest the cases will be argued is 2022 and, as is typical, the high court did not explain its decision to take either case.
 Both are unusual, however, in that the Biden administration either has changed or said it will change the rules at the center of each case.